10110111/geeqie/README.md

 Geeqie is currently considered stable.

-Please send any questions, problems or suggestions to the [mailing list](mailto:geeqie-devel@lists.sourceforge.net) or open an issue on [Geeqie at GitHub](https://github.com/BestImageViewer/geeqie/issues).
+For questions, problems or suggestions, please open an issue on [Geeqie at GitHub](https://github.com/BestImageViewer/geeqie/issues).

-Subscribe to the mailing list [here](https://lists.sourceforge.net/lists/listinfo/geeqie-devel).

 The project website is <http://www.geeqie.org/> and you will find the latest sources in the [Geeqie repository](http://geeqie.org/cgi-bin/gitweb.cgi?p=geeqie.git).